 15Five suggests review admins give managers 3-5 days to approve or deny peers.
 If managers do not have time to approve or deny the peer nominations by this deadline, they will automatically be approved.

-Self reviews due by: date that participants should submit their self reviews by
+Self reviews due by: date that participants should submit their self reviews by.

 Once a participant has submitted their self review, it will become visible to their manager.
 Drafts will not be visible to the managers.

-Manager reviews due by: date that managers should submit their manager reviews by
+Manager reviews due by: date that managers should submit their manager reviews by.

-Peer reviews due by: date that peers should submit their peers reviews by
+Peer reviews due by: date that peers should submit their peers reviews by.

-Share and finalize by: date that managers need to submit their summary, holding final meetings, and sharing results by
+Share and finalize by: date that managers need to submit their summary, holding final meetings, and sharing results by.

+15Five suggests the 'Share and finalize' date be approximately a week before the end date.
+This gives review admins time to nudge managers who still need to share and finalize before the cycle ends.
 The final meeting phase includes the Summary (written by the manager), the final meeting, the 'Share results' step, and lastly the 'Finalize results' step.
 The Summary should compile information from all reviews that were written about a specific employee; this compilation is written by each manager.
 The 'Share results' step is taken after the summary has been written, but can be shared before the final meeting has been held.
 If managers do not 'Share results' the employee will not be able to see the reviews that were written of them.
 Once the meeting has been held and all feedback is final, manager will 'Finalize results'.